"

 Example of a turn from Chopin's Nocturne, Op.
 9, No. 2.

-The turn in measure 2 has a flat above it and a natural sign below.
-These accidentals apply to notes in the turn: the pitches are D-flat–C–B-natural–C. Turns can also occur between notes.
+The turn in measure 2 has a flat sign above it and a natural sign below.
+These accidentals apply to notes in the turn: the pitches are D flat-C-B natural-C. The table in Example 5.7.5 outlines the possible variations the turn could have had in the Chopin example.

-As mentioned earlier, there can be more than one grace note before a main note.
-One famous piece of music uses multiple graces notes.
+Most ornaments come in several variations.
+There may be more than one grace note before a main note.
+One well-known piece of music features multiple grace notes (Example 5.7.6).

 Example of grace notes from Mendelssohn's Spring Song